 Talk, talk, talk as much as you can, even if they answer in the “wrong” language.
 They understood you, correct?
-That is the most important step.
-Don’t stop and continue using the language around them whenever you can.
+Big congrats bilingual parent!!
+Your kids are bilingual 🥳.

 Games, dinner together, cooking together, sports, just having fun is always bonding and you are using the minority language.
 Even if one of the parents does not speak the minority language, why not let the kids translate.

 Friends are always helpful and kudos if they have kids that speak the minority language well.
 We have Spanish Barbecues at home about once a month.
 The kids actually end up speaking Spanish most of the time, even though all speak perfect English.
 Build yourself a “bilingual village” with other families that speak the same languages and you will see that raising bilingual kids is much easier when you do it together.
 Sometimes, this is even more important for the parents than for the kids.

-A personalised, bilingual underwater adventure that will spark your kid’s imagination and language ability.
+A bilingual and personalised story that will spark your kid’s imagination and language ability.

-You can personalise name and look of child and choose two out of ten available languages.
+You can customize the name and look of the child and choose any combination of two out of ten available languages.

 (Some available language combinations: English-Spanish, English-German, English-Russian, English-Chinese, English-Portuguese, English-Italian, English-Dutch, English-French, French-German, Russian-German, Spanish-German.)